phalcon/documentation/docs/filter-filter.md

 ## Combining Sanitizers
 There are times when one sanitizer is not enough for your data.
-For instance a very common usage is the `striptags` and `trim` sanitizers for text input.
-The [Phalcon\Filter\Filter][filter-filter] component offers the ability to accept an array of names for sanitizers to be applied on the input value.
+For instance, a very common usage is the `striptags` and `trim` sanitizers for text input.
+The [Phalcon\Filter\Filter][filter-filter] component offers the ability to accept an array of names for sanitizers to be applied to the input value.
 The following example demonstrates this:

 ```php
 <?php